hyprstack/animal-vital-sign-reader/README.md

 #### Unit Testing

-All code in this project will be tested using the well supported frameworks and basic construct of `Mocha`, `Chai` and `Sinon`.
+All front-end code in this project will be tested using the well supported frameworks and basic construct of `Mocha`, `Chai` and `Sinon`.
+Backend will use the tools provided by the `hapi` framework, `joi` and `lab`.

 #### Continuous Integration